HimoriK/book/README.md

 positive (say, you used word `BTreeMap` which the script considers invalid), you need to add this word to `ci/dictionary.txt` (keep the sorted order for consistency).

+## Contribution

+If you'd like to support this edit, simply remove any unnecessary details or rhetoric included in the documentation.
+If more than 3 words are used to explain something, remove or condense it.
+There is no reason for programming documentation to be filled with fluff.